 Your block of ice will start melting as soon as you take it out of the freezer.

 You’ll either need to start use it immediately, or use a freezer to store the ice until you need it.

 Don’t flood your freezer!

-Storing block ice in a freezer can be a great idea but only if certain precautions are taken.
+Storing block ice in a freezer can be convenient, but risky.

-It’s best to plan for the worst case scenario and make sure to store blocks of ice inside a water-proof container to prevent accidental floods.
+It’s best to plan ahead so you don’t have an unexpected meltdown!
+I store my store blocks of ice inside leak and water-proof containers to prevent accidental floods.